scala-steward-org/scala-steward-action/README.md

 #### Note on Github User account

-The [Github Personal Access Token](https://github.com/settings/tokens) can be created under your own Github account, or under a separate account that has [Collaborator](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository) permission in the repository/repositories you wish to update.
+The [Github Personal Access Token](https://github.com/settings/tokens) can be created under your own Github user account, or under a separate account that has [Collaborator](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository) permission in the repository/repositories you wish to update.

 Make sure the account you choose has *Name* and *Public email* fields defined in [Public Profile](https://github.com/settings/profile) -- they will be using by Scala Steward to make commits.
-If the account has [personal email address protection](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/blocking-command-line-pushes-that-expose-your-personal-email-address) enabled, you will need to explicitly specify email to use in commits:
+If the account has [personal email address protection](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/blocking-command-line-pushes-that-expose-your-personal-email-address) enabled, then you will need to explicitly specify a email to use in commits:

 ```yaml
 - name: Launch Scala Steward